 Robot UPS keeps a history record of UPS activity on your IBM i.
 You can delete a single history record, or all or part of the Robot UPS history for your system.

 From the Robot UPS Main Menu, select option 2 to display the Control Menu.
-Next, select option<
+Next, select option 5 to Delete Robot UPS History and then enter in a date and time range to be removed.

 Still have questions?
 We can help.
 Submit a case to Technical Support.